American Football (2016 album)

-American Football (also known as LP2) is the second studio album by American rock band American Football, released on October 21, 2016 through Polyvinyl.
+American Football (also known as LP2) is the second studio album by American rock band American Football, released on October 21, 2016 through Polyvinyl in the US, and Wichita Recordings in the UK and Japan.
 It was the band's first release since their debut album American Football in September 1999 and disbandment in 2000.
 In April 2014, American Football announced they would be reforming after fifteen years for a number of live performances, playing shows through the year and into 2015.
 In early 2016, American Football began recording the second album with Jason Cupp at ARC Studios in Omaha, Nebraska, and at SHIRK Studios in Chicago, Illinois.
+This is their first album to featured as a quartet, following the addition of Mike Kinsella's cousin, Nate, on bass guitar.

 Background

 American Football released their debut self-titled album in September 1999 through Polyvinyl.
 The band broke up due to the members no longer living in the same city and their college courses coming to an end.
 Vocalist/guitarist Mike Kinsella said that they "never had any ambitious goals. [...] we weren't kids who wanted to [...] tour all summer."
 Kinsella and guitarist Steve Holmes both moved to Chicago and remained in contact at first.
 Meanwhile, drummer Steve Lamos moved to Colorado, later becoming a professor.
 Kinsella wanted to form a new group where he had full creative control, eventually creating the project Owen.

 In April 2014 American Football announced they were reuniting for live performances.
 Holmes said the group realized that "the time was ripe for three middle aged dudes to play some old songs about teenage feelings, and stand around tuning guitars for a long time."
 American Football, with the addition of Kinsella's cousin Nate playing bass, played a surprise show in August in Chicago.
 They then followed this up with playing a festival in September, then three shows in New York.
 Further dates running into December were also played, as well as the band's first UK shows the following May.

 The album's cover artwork depicts the interior of the American Football House, the same house featured on the cover of the band's 1999 debut album.